Back to our stories

 What do you love most about your role?

-– Building a relationship with patients and having a big impact on patients’ health and wellbeing within the community.
+1. Supporting patients: Building strong relationships with patients and having a meaningful impact on their health and wellbeing within the community.

-– Taking part in collaborator visits as part of the post-registration programme, which helps me improve my clinical knowledge and consultation skills.
-These experiences motivate me to continuously improve my practice.
+3. Developing my skills: Taking part in collaborator visits as part of the post‑registration programme, which continuously helps me improve my clinical knowledge and consultation skills.
+These experiences motivate me to keep improving my practice.

 Can you share a memorable moment or achievement with Boots that you are proud of?